 How Does The Bank Statement Loan Program Work?

 Let’s look at Carl’s monthly bank deposits during the last 12 months.
 We find out they are adequate to qualify for the bank statement loan.
 Sometimes 24 months of statements can be used if one year was more than the other year.

 The bank statement program using your personal account simply averages the work related bank deposits from the past 12 to 24 months to reach a monthly income.
 For example

 In this example of six months, the income is $6,641 per month.
 Once the underwriter reviews a full twelve or twenty-four months, they will determine their monthly income.

 The second program works with the borrower providing business bank statements for the past 12 to 24 months.
 This program also requires a letter from a CPA or enrolled tax agent to specify your actual business expenses.

 Let’s say the business had verifiable annual deposits of $150,000.
 The CPA will need to provide an expense letter and/or profit & loss statement that will not be audited.
 With Carl’s online business, the CPA claims the expenses are 15-percent of gross deposits or $22,500.

 In this example, the business income is $10,625 per month.

-Did you know that 10% down bank statement loans are available for purchase and refinance transactions with very good credit scores of 740 or higher and 6 months of reserves.
+Did you know that 10% down bank statement loans in California are available for purchase and refinance transactions for those with very good credit scores of 740 or higher and 6 months of reserves.